SPANNY: So Kathy Johnson, who had a very audible orgasm, well call it, during Hanna Nordquists L-Turn on beam

 JESSICA: Katherine Grable yes.

-LAUREN: Yeah Katherine Grable’s 1.5 front full 1.5 step out.
-I always have to write it down because I can never remember what she’s doing because it’s so fast and so amazing.
+LAUREN: Yeah Katherine Grables 1.5 front full 1.5 step out.
+I always have to write it down because I can never remember what shes doing because its so fast and so amazing.
 I think that would be one of the few reasons to watch floor finals.
 And Lindsey Mable I thought.
-I mean her routine isn’t super difficult but it’s very pretty to watch I think.
-Overall, I don’t think there were a lot of moments to get into.
+I mean her routine isnt super difficult but its very pretty to watch I think.
+Overall, I dont think there were a lot of moments to get into.

 JESSICA: Oh Lindsey Mable from Minnesota.
-You know what’s sad about her routine?
-I think it’s also one of those things that maybe her legs just weren’t there, that beautiful full twisting double stag jump that she does, she totally missed it.
+You know whats sad about her routine?
+I think its also one of those things that maybe her legs just werent there, that beautiful full twisting double stag jump that she does, she totally missed it.
 It was really sad.
-But she’s definitely a standout performer.
-I want to see some kind of rule change where we encourage more middle passes like Katherine Grable’s 1.5…..that incredible pass she does.
-Because it’s so fun to watch and everyone just goes *gasps*.
+But shes definitely a standout performer.
+I want to see some kind of rule change where we encourage more middle passes like Katherine Grables 1.5 ..that incredible pass she does.
+Because its so fun to watch and everyone just goes *gasps*.
 So but really floor finals, eh.

 UNCLE TIM: Joanna Sampson was the only gymnast ranked #1 who won her final.
 She was tied with Lloimincia.
 Alright Jess.
 You were sitting in the stands.
 Was there anything kind of crazy going on there?

 JESSICA: It was really interesting.
-I don’t go to a lot of college events except for gymnastics so I’m not sure if this is totally normal for college culture, sports culture.
+I dont go to a lot of college events except for gymnastics so Im not sure if this is totally normal for college culture, sports culture.
 I just know gymnastics culture.
-There were a lot of fan fights, and I don’t mean fist fights.
+There were a lot of fan fights, and I dont mean fist fights.
 I mean yelling fights.
 Because the culture of some gymnastics teams is that the fans stand the entire time the team competes.
-Of course this is a problem every single person has a different team they’re rooting for.
+Of course this is a problem every single person has a different team theyre rooting for.
 Some people had a hard time adjusting to the fact, the reality that if they stood the whole time they would be blocking the view of the people behind them.
 And that led to some problems and some yelling matches.
 There were some other people who got upset and asked people to stop cheering so loud.
 I mean I heard some of this and I was like have these people never been to a sporting event?
-This isn’t the ballet.
-This isn’t the opera.
+This isnt the ballet.
+This isnt the opera.
 This is sports.
 Like you scream in the stands.
 This is normal.
 So that was interesting.
-One thing I’ve never heard of before is, in the United States we have the National Anthem before every sporting event which is different.
+One thing Ive never heard of before is, in the United States we have the National Anthem before every sporting event which is different.
 Not every country does this but we do it here.
 And someone sings it normally live at an event like this.
 People are expected to stand and take their hats off.
 People are totally quiet.
 Some places sing along.
-But in this case, the Florida fans yelled out “Florida” at the end of the National Anthem.
+But in this case, the Florida fans yelled out Florida at the end of the National Anthem.
 I was totally shocked.
-I’ve never heard anyone do anything like that, scream out something during the National Anthem.
-I mean apparently that’s their thing and they do it all the time because they all did it in unison but for a lot of people that was really shocking and would be considered really rude and disrespectful.
-I guess if you’re used to it and that’s what you do at all your events, it’s not considered that there.
-Oh and another crazy thing that happened was, a fun thing, was that the Utah fans, decided that since they didn’t make it to finals, that they wanted to support UCLA who is also from their conference, the PAC 12.
+Ive never heard anyone do anything like that, scream out something during the National Anthem.
+I mean apparently thats their thing and they do it all the time because they all did it in unison but for a lot of people that was really shocking and would be considered really rude and disrespectful.
+I guess if youre used to it and thats what you do at all your events, its not considered that there.
+Oh and another crazy thing that happened was, a fun thing, was that the Utah fans, decided that since they didnt make it to finals, that they wanted to support UCLA who is also from their conference, the PAC 12.
 So they all had UCLA pom poms that they would give during the meet in support of UCLA.
 So that was really cool to see that show of support.
-And we know how (inaudible) feels about the SEC so it’s probably no surprise that they did that.
+And we know how (inaudible) feels about the SEC so its probably no surprise that they did that.
 All the other teams except for Oklahoma were from the SEC.
-I don’t know if this translated really well on to the TV but there was a flash mob that the athletes did at the end of the event.
+I dont know if this translated really well on to the TV but there was a flash mob that the athletes did at the end of the event.
 All of a sudden the meet was over and a couple of athletes run up on the vault runway and run up on the floor and start dancing.
 And Kyle Khou started singing this Justin Bieber song All Around The World.
 I did not realize what was going on.
 I was like what are they doing?
-That’s odd.
+Thats odd.
 And I saw other groups of teams just spontaneously stand up around the arena.
-All of a sudden, the Oklahoma team that was in the stands that wasn’t competing, all stood up at once and started dancing.
+All of a sudden, the Oklahoma team that was in the stands that wasnt competing, all stood up at once and started dancing.
 And then in another side of the arena, another team stands up all at once and started dancing.
 And I was like Oh my God.
-It’s a flash mob!
+Its a flash mob!
 And so of course, I stood up right away and tried to learn the dance.
 It turns out that Travis Wall from So You Think You Can Dance who is a choreographer and was on the show and is a big supporter of gymnastics and his partner Dom is a gymnast and a world champion in cheerleading and a huge gymnastics fan.
 Travis Wall flew in just for the banquet, to go to the NCAA gymnastics banquet and choreographed and taught all of the teams and competitors this dance to do the flash mob.
 They all learned the dance and they practiced all sitting down at the banquet and then all standing up at different times to do the flash mob.
-That was just one of the coolest things I’ve ever seen.
+That was just one of the coolest things Ive ever seen.
 It was great.
 The whole crowd got into it.
 It ended the whole thing on this incredibly positive vibe with everybody cheering and dancing.
 It was just such a great way to end it.
-One of the things I heard afterwards is that some of the gymnasts, in NCAA the rules are really strict about you have to stay in this corral, and you’ll see the girls standing in these little curtained areas.
+One of the things I heard afterwards is that some of the gymnasts, in NCAA the rules are really strict about you have to stay in this corral, and youll see the girls standing in these little curtained areas.
 I guess some of the girls were afraid to leave the corrals to go up on any of the equipment or the floor and dance.
-They were like oh I don’t want to get in trouble.
+They were like oh I dont want to get in trouble.
 So Ms. Val ripped the fronts off of the corrals and ordered them to go and dance.
 You see all of a sudden curtains thrown on the floor and the gymnasts are like running out of the corral all at once.
 Freaking hilarious.
 So it was awesome to see something like that.
-That’s the kind of stuff you do not see in elite gymnastics.
+Thats the kind of stuff you do not see in elite gymnastics.
 Totally defines the NCAA.
-And that picture that Christine Lender has up that’s making the rounds is a picture from the end of the flash mob and all the gymnasts jumped off the beam.
-I’ve never seen anything like that in a meet before.
+And that picture that Christine Lender has up thats making the rounds is a picture from the end of the flash mob and all the gymnasts jumped off the beam.
+Ive never seen anything like that in a meet before.
 It was really really fun.
 For everybody that loves So You Think You Can Dance and loves gymnastics you will love Travis Wall.
-And he has a dance company called Shaping Sound and they’re doing their first national tour and tickets are on sale now.
+And he has a dance company called Shaping Sound and theyre doing their first national tour and tickets are on sale now.
 And if you love the fact that someone as prominent and awesome as Travis Wall took the time to fly in just to do a special flash mob for NCAA gymnastics and for these great gymnasts who give us so much joy by performing their routines and working so hard while they are full time students, support Travis Wall by buying tickets to his national tour.
 Go to shapingsoundco.com.
-That’s shapingsoundco.com
+Thats shapingsoundco.com

 UNCLE TIM: So to jump back to a couple of things that you mentioned, I think that it kind of depends on the sport culture and specific schools.
 I remember in high school at basketball games, everybody would stand up for the entirety of the game in the bleachers.
-Therefore if you were sitting down, you couldn’t really see anything.
+Therefore if you were sitting down, you couldnt really see anything.
 It was one of those situations where everyone had to stand up or everyone had to sit down.
-I haven’t gone to enough schools to know what the culture is but it seems like in California, the culture is to sit down during gymnastics meets.
+I havent gone to enough schools to know what the culture is but it seems like in California, the culture is to sit down during gymnastics meets.
 And then also with the changing of the Star Spangled Banner, yeah they yelled Go Gators.
-I mean that’s happened from time to time at sporting events.
-For instance, the Braves, the baseball team, people change home of the braves to “Braves.”
+I mean thats happened from time to time at sporting events.
+For instance, the Braves, the baseball team, people change home of the braves to Braves.
 Steven Tyler once sang home of the Indianapolis 500 instead of home of the brave.
-But in some states, there’s also a law against that I think.
+But in some states, theres also a law against that I think.
 I want to say Michigan has a law prohibiting singing the National Anthem with embellishment.
-It’s been done and maybe Florida Gators do that at every meet?
-I don’t know.
-Hopefully it’s not illegal in the state of Florida or California.
+Its been done and maybe Florida Gators do that at every meet?
+I dont know.
+Hopefully its not illegal in the state of Florida or California.
 Otherwise, they could have a fine.
 I saw some other things in the stands out of the corner of my eyes.
 There was a moment when an Oklahoma gymnast was about to fall off the beam during team finals and the UCLA fan section also started to stand up as she started to fall and sat down when she stayed on the balance beam.
-So yeah there were a couple of moments like that which in elite you don’t really see that.
+So yeah there were a couple of moments like that which in elite you dont really see that.
 So it was interesting to immerse myself in the NCAA sport culture a little bit more beyond the Bay Area.

-JESSICA: I’m glad you make the point about culture.
-I don’t want to say that anyone was doing anything wrong.
+JESSICA: Im glad you make the point about culture.
+I dont want to say that anyone was doing anything wrong.
 I can only interpret it from my experience.
 And I remember I was talking to my cousin and telling him some of this stuff and being like can you believe this and he was like oh we do that at USC all the time.
-That’s normal.
+Thats normal.
 And I was like oh ok.
-That’s good to know.
+Thats good to know.
 This is a normal thing for different places.
-Yeah it’s just always difficult when different cultures clash.
+Yeah its just always difficult when different cultures clash.
 But in the end, it all worked out.
 And by the last day, everyone was very amiable and friendly to the others.
 It was an interesting cultural experience as I like to say.

 LAUREN: So was this the best NCAA Championships ever?